Seattle Tunnel Partners working to repair Bertha

-On Feb.
-19, 2015, the SR 99 tunneling machine broke through the southern wall of the 120-foot-deep pit that will allow crews to access and repair the machine.
-Once the front end of the machine is fully exposed, crews will partially disassemble it and make repairs and enhancements.
+On March 3, 2015, the SR 99 tunneling machine reached its stopping point in the 120-foot-deep pit that will allow crews to access and repair the machine.
+With the front end of the machine now exposed, crews have begun partial disassembly of the machine in preparation for repairs and enhancements.
 Below are links that illustrate STP's plan to resume tunneling.
 The latest schedule is available here.

 - Time-lapse video of Bertha parking in the pit (links to YouTube)